DeadCodeProductions/dead/README.md

 - `cmake`
 - `ccomp` (CompCert)
 - `llvm 13.0.0` (for the include files)
+- `compiler-rt` (for the sanitization libraries.
+It's also part of LLVM)

 We are running on Arch Linux and have not tested any other distribution.